 The top 10 participating teams and individuals will be invited to contribute to a joint journal paper with maximum 2 authors per team describing and summarising the methods used and results found in this challenge.
 The paper will be submitted to a high-impact journal in the field no later than 6 months after the challenge.
 All remaining authors will be listed in a separate CAMELYON17 participants consortium annex.

 In order to be included in the joint journal paper the participants must send to the organisers a 4-page paper in appropriate ISBI style describing their methods.
 The organisers will review the paper for sufficient detail to be able to understand and reproduce the method and hold the right to exclude participants from the joint journal paper in case their method description was not adequate.

-This challenge aims for a fair comparison of algorithms, therefore, participants are not allowed to use other data sources than the provided data sets (CAMELYON16 and CAMELYON17).
+This challenge aims for a fair comparison of algorithms, therefore, participants are only allowed to use other data sources than the provided data sets (CAMELYON16 and CAMELYON17) if: